raybellwaves/cfanalytics/README.rst

 ``pip install cfanalytics``

-The version numbers 0.1.X are all development versions and I chip away at the project on here.
-I occasionally build the package if I finished something large.
+The version numbers 0.1.X are all development versions as I chip away at the project on here in my spare time.
+I occasionally build the package if i've finished something large.
 But you can grab the least-buggy version of this package by typing:

 ``pip install git+https://github.com/raybellwaves/cfanalytics``